Salvadoran accused of abortion faces retrial, hefty sentence

 “What Evelyn is living is the nightmare of many women in El Salvador,” said her lawyer, Elizabeth Deras.

-Hernández says she had no idea she was pregnant, as a result of a rape.
-She recalls making her way to an outhouse in a poor, rural community one day in 2016 with strong abdominal pains.
+Hernández has said she recalls making her way to an outhouse in a poor, rural community in April 2016 with strong abdominal pains.
 She squatted to defecate, she says, and the baby must have slid to the bottom of the septic tank.
 Evelyn’s mother says she found her daughter passed out next to the makeshift toilet and hailed a pickup truck to transport her to a hospital 30 minutes away.

 The fetus was 32 weeks old — nearly full term — and forensic examiners weren’t able to determine whether the death occurred in the womb, or in the feces.
 The cause of death remains unclear.

 Both women insist they didn’t know there was a baby in the septic tank.

-But prosecutors don’t believe them.
+“I truly did not know I was pregnant,” Hernández said Monday.
+“If I had known, I would have awaited it with pride and with joy.”

+Prosecutors don’t believe them, though the Supreme Court accepted defense lawyers’ argument that no proof had been presented that Hernández caused the baby’s death.

 The Associated Press only identifies victims of alleged sexual assault by name if the victims themselves go public with the allegations.

-The trial of Hernández, 21, is set to begin Monday in what looks to be the first test for women’s reproductive rights under Bukele, who is young and has expressed disdain for all forms of discrimination.
+The trial of Hernández, 21, was set to begin Monday in what looks to be the first test for women’s reproductive rights under Bukele, who is young and has expressed disdain for all forms of discrimination.

 Bukele has said he believes abortion is only acceptable when the mother’s life is at risk but that he’s “completely against” criminalizing women who have miscarriages.